 Also called stocks.
 A security representing ownership rights in a company.
 A stockholder is entitled to share in the company’s profits, some of which may be paid out as dividends.
 A collection or grouping of financial equities is known as an equity portfolio.

 Also called the Total Annual Asset-Based Fee.
-In the Edvest College Savings Plan, it includes the underlying mutual fund expenses, an administrative/management fee, and the program management fee.
+In the Edvest College Savings Plan, it includes the underlying mutual fund expenses, a Board Adminstrative fee, and the plan manager fee.